Budget

 $ convox budget cap raise --monthly-cap-usd 1000 myapp

-Raising cap for myapp from $500.00 to $1000.00...
+Raising monthly cap for myapp...
 OK

 $ convox budget reset myapp

-Resetting budget cap for myapp...
+Resetting budget for myapp...
 OK

 Dismissing the RECOVERED banner